 What can I do if my friend may be experiencing stalking?

-If you’re trying to support a friend who is being stalked, it may be difficult to know which way to respond, or to not experience their fear yourself.
+If you’re trying to support a friend who is being stalked, it may be difficult to know which way to respond or to not experience their fear yourself.
 CARE is here as a resource to both those experiencing stalking and those they turn to for support.
-Schedule an appointment at CARE to find support for yourself and talk about ways in which to be a good support for your friends.
+Schedule an appointment at CARE to find support for yourself and talk about ways in which to be good support for your friends.